tmturgut/DI722-Term-Project/README.md

 <br>

-## Spatio-Temporal Analysis of Flood Risk and Social Vulnerability <br> using H3 Grids and DBSCAN in UK <br> Comparing with K-MEAN Method
+## Spatio-Temporal Analysis of Flood Risk and Social Vulnerability <br> in the UK: <br> Comparing K-Means and DBSCAN on H3 Grids

 <br>